cerebis/readdepth_plot/README.md

 # ReadDepth Plot

-A standalone script which reads in 3-column output from `samtools depth` and creates a heatmap plot representing depth as a function of base poition.
+A standalone script which reads in 3-column output from (e.g. `samtools depth test.bam > test_coverage.txt`) and creates a heatmap plot representing depth as a function of base poition.

 As this is intended to be a comparative figure, there is an expectation that at least 2 samples (files) will be found in the input directory.